stark-chase/electron-native-plugin/README.md

 # electron-native-plugin
-This is a plugin for WebPack 4 and higher.
+This is a plugin for WebPack version 4 and higher.
 It is used to bundle Node native modules for the Electron platform.
 It was developed mainly to provide this ability for the [electron-angular-webpack](https://github.com/lbassin/electron-angular-webpack) project.
 It consists of three separate NPM packages:
 1. **electron-native-plugin**
 2. [**electron-native-loader**](https://github.com/evonox/electron-native-loader)